dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 .. note::

+    * Ansible playbooks can run concurrently on 5 nodes at any given time.

+    * If the target nodes were discovered using switch-based or mapping mechanisms, manually PXE boot the target servers after the ``provision.yml`` playbook is executed and the target node lists as **booted** `in the node table <../PostProvisionScript.html>`_.

     * If the cluster does not have access to the internet, AppStream will not function.
 To provide internet access through the control plane (via the PXE network NIC), update ``primary_dns`` and ``secondary_dns`` in ``provision_config.yml`` and run ``provision.yml``

     * All ports required for xCAT to run will be opened (For a complete list, check out the `Security Configuration Document <../../SecurityConfigGuide/ProductSubsystemSecurity.html#firewall-settings>`_).